stephenredfield/InstructorResources/LearningAssistants.md

 Teams doesn't seem to have user-specific analytics, but you can still pay attention to your Teams channel (and ask your TAs) to see who is being active and helpful!

 **_NOTE: It is important to verify that, though active, these students were also successful in the course.
 A check over their grades and submitted assignments in Canvas is strongly recommended._**

-## The Undergraduate Learning Assistant Hiring Process

-Once you have gathered a list of potential ULAs from the above or other methods, the students must apply to the Ecampus TA job posting.
-This posting changes every Academic Year but can be easily found as the EECS Ecampus TA position from [this jobs.oregonstate.edu query](https://jobs.oregonstate.edu/postings/search?utf8=%E2%9C%93&query=Ecampus&query_v0_posted_at_date=&1970%5B%5D=8&query_organizational_tier_3_id%5B%5D=594&225=&commit=Search){:target="\_blank"}.
-Students applicants must apply to this posting and fill in the associated survey.

-From the instructor end, you should notify the ULA Guru ([Sherry Barrett](mailto:sherry.barrett@oregonstate.edu)) your preferred list of ULAs at your earliest opportunity to help expedite the process.